 - 1. Performance.
-When calculating the performance level for a subgroup, school, LEA, or the state, all students meeting the full academic year criteria will be included.
-A "basic" performance level will be assigned to any student absent for the mathematics or reading assessment or make-up administration of these assessments.
-This provides a significant incentive to ensure full participation in state assessments. - 2.
+When calculating the performance level for a subgroup, school, LEA, or the state, all students meeting the full academic year criteria will be included. - 2.
 Participation.
 The participation rate will be computed for each subgroup, and in the aggregate, for each of the reading and mathematics assessments by dividing the number of students present in each testing group by the number of enrolled students in that group.
 The participation rate will be calculated for each subgroup and for the aggregate separately in each of reading and mathematics assessments where a group includes at least: - a.
 30 students for schools with one grade tested, - b.
 60 students for schools with two or more grades tested, or - c.
 60 students for LEAs.